0. Outline

 As usual, some messing around with the PullUp resistors is necessary in order to make it work.

-The MLX90642 IR array consists of (32x24=) 768 FIR sensors, each individual IR sensor delivering 2 Byte of thermal data to be acquired via I2C commands i. e. registers.
+The MLX90642 IR array consists of (32x24=) 768 FIR pixels/sensors, each individual IR pixel delivering 2 Byte of thermal data to be acquired via I2C commands i. e. registers.
 Simple math formulas have to be applied on the data to get object temperatures.

 Temperatures in the range -40°C to 85°C can be measured, values can be acquired continuously or step-wise.
 I2C clock speed has to be high enough to be able to deal with the array refresh rate to avoid glitches (see above).
-Emissivity of the object can be modified too.
+Emissivity of the object can be modified too (not important in the project context, human skin has an emissivity of approximately 1 what is the default value anyway).

-Compared with commercial and ready-to-use systems, a resolution of 32x24 is not very high of course.
+Compared with commercial and ready-to-use systems, a resolution of 32x24 is not very high of course (those systems have their price though, obviously).
 This could theoretically be improved by using several sensors.

 4. IoT